Tom Karalis

 Tom Karalis (born May 24, 1964) is a Canadian-American former ice hockey defenceman.

 Karalis played in the American Hockey League for the Fredericton Express, Baltimore Skipjacks, New Haven Nighthawks, Moncton Hawks and Binghamton Rangers.
 He also played in the International Hockey League for the Muskegon Lumberjacks, Flint Spirits, Indianapolis Ice, Phoenix Roadrunners, Peoria Rivermen and Fort Wayne Komets.
-He won two CHL championships with the Tulsa Oilers in 1993 and 1994.
+He won a CHL championship with the Tulsa Oilers in the 1992-93 season.

 Karalis moved to Europe in 1994, playing in France for Brest Albatros Hockey and Ducs d'Angers, Austria for EV VSV and Germany for SC Bietigheim-Bissingen before returning to the Tulsa Oilers for a second spell during the 1997–98 season, his final season before retiring.

 Karalis kept residence in Tulsa after retirement and later became an American citizen.